Austin | Charlotte | D.C. | Detroit | Los Angeles | Miami | New York | Phoenix

 Sponsoring foreign workers through the U.S. business immigration system can appear daunting.
 U.S. companies wanting to legally sponsor key foreign workers must navigate a complex matrix of U.S. immigration laws and procedures.
 Given these many challenges, some U.S. employers completely opt out of the process.

-At Siri & Glimstad, we work with American businesses to demystify the immigration process so they can maximize the opportunity for success.
+At Siri & Glimstad, a law firm with some of the best lawyers in the field, we work with American businesses to demystify the immigration process so they can maximize the opportunity for success.
 Our immigration team looks forward to working with you!

 BOOK 30 MINUTE CONSULTATION HERE